xelixdev/textpack/README.md

 ## What is this?

 TextPack efficiently groups similar values in large (or small) datasets.
 Under the hood, it builds a document term matrix of n-grams assigned a TF-IDF score.
 It then uses matrix multiplication to calculate the cosine similarity between these values.
-For a technical explination, [I wrote a blog post](https://medium.com/p/2493b3ce6d8d).
+For a technical explanation, [I wrote a blog post](https://medium.com/p/2493b3ce6d8d).

+### About the fork

+This fork from the original at https://github.com/lukewhyte/textpack adds support for adding a topn size to the call to awesome_cossim_topn.
+The fork is published to https://pypi.org/project/textpack2/.

 ## Why do I care?